Passive Income From Blogging: The Ultimate Guide

 I charge a small fee for planning out their entire itinerary and ask them to use Booking.com to make their hotel reservations so I receive my affiliate commission.
 On average, each honeymoon will net me $300-$500 in commissions depending on the total cost of their trip.
 Eventually I may turn this into some sort of legit business but for now, I am helping millenials on a budget realize their honeymoon dreams.

-How Much Money Did I make blogging in 2021?
+How Much Money Did I make blogging?

-Traditional Advertisements through Ezoic and Google Adsense – $9,308
+Traditional Advertisements through Ezoic and Google Adsense – $13,415

 I use a combination of Ezoic and Adsense to display my ads as recommended by Ezoic themselves.
-I use 95% Ezoic and 5% Adsense and this year have made an average of $700 a month.
+I use 95% Ezoic and 5% Adsense and this year have made an average of $1100 a month.
 Ezoic income is based on EMPV, or “Earnings per thousand visitors“.
-This fluctuates with seasonality but I average about $25-30 EMPV (which is almost double of what I made in 2019).
-Adsense is largely paid per click on advertisements and the rate varies wildly depending on what category the company is.
+This fluctuates with seasonality but I average about $20-25 EMPV depending on the time of year.

 Adsense used to earn me much more money but this was because I was running my mobile pages using AMP.
 Only website owners will really understand what AMP is but I’ll just keep it short by saying that my earnings went up with Ezoic and down with Adsense after removing AMP.

-Sponsorships – $2,822
+Sponsorships – $14,060

 I try to work with a few people that want to sponsor products on my website.
 This usually means they compose a blog post (or can pay me to compose something) in the form of a travel orientated article, and it can be to influence a product.
-Overall, I work with various different travel companies and charged around $50-$200 per post depending on the content and request.

-Affiliate Marketing – $1,821
+Affiliate Marketing – $12,151

 This amount is the money I made from booking.com purely from placing links to accommodations on my most popular articles.
 When someone clicks that link, they will be transported to the hotel page on booking.com where if they book, I will receive the commission.
 This is not the easiest way to monetize a blog and requires some serious traffic to really make it meaningful because it’s likely 99% of readers won’t actually book the accommodation you’re promoting.